 There are no commonly adopted standards for pet grooming education.
-Hairstylists (for people) enter their field knowing requirements for education, examinations and experience.
+Hairstylists (for people) enter their field knowing the requirements for education, examinations, and experience.
 Not so for pet grooming career seekers.
 They can enter the grooming industry without clocking a single hour of training or passing exams.
 Now isn’t that a precarious prospect for pet owners?

 Some career seekers take the easiest path.
 They need a job quickly and accept minimal education.
 That’s understandable.
-It’s important they don’t forget continuing education opportunities online, onsite at seminars and workshops and home study material such as DVDs and streaming media such as Learn2GroomDogs.com.
-Other career seekers secure the best educational opportunities beforehand and plan on more continuing education.
+It’s important they don’t forget continuing education opportunities online, onsite at seminars and workshops, and home study material such as DVDs and streaming media such as Learn2GroomDogs.com.
+Other career seekers secure the best educational opportunities beforehand and plan on continuing their education.
 Most career seekers fall somewhere between these two extremes.